Extra Crunch roundup: UiPath’s IPO filing, predicting revenue, how to pivot properly, much more – TechCrunch

 At TechCrunch Early Stage, she spoke about how to ensure the critical early hires are the right ones to grow a business.
 As an investor, Smith has a broad view into the problems companies face as they search for the right candidates to spur organizational success.

-She touched on a number of issues, such as who to hire and when, when to fire, and how to ensure diversity from the earliest days.
+She touched on a number of issues, such as who to hire and when, when to fire and how to ensure diversity from the earliest days.

 So you want to raise a Series A

-During a seed funding round, a founder needs to convince a venture capital investor on a vision.
+During a seed-funding round, a founder needs to convince a venture capital investor on a vision.
 But during a Series A fundraise, napkin-stage ideas don’t make the cut — a founder needs product progress, numbers and revenue (or at least a plan to eventually generate some).

 In many ways, the stakes are higher for a Series A — and Bucky Moore, a partner at Kleiner Perkins, joined TechCrunch Early Stage last week to give founders tactical advice on the process of raising one.

-Moore spoke about storytelling over semantics, pricing, and where his firm sees itself “raising the bar” for startups.
+Moore spoke about storytelling over semantics, pricing and where his firm sees itself “raising the bar” for startups.

 With the right tools, predicting startup revenue is possible